v2sCollections/Constellation/README.md

 And all the teams and modders behind all the tools that make Starfield modding possible.

-If you would like to support me click the button below.
+If you would like to support me so I can afford a new ship click the button below.
 Can't donate?
 I understand a simple thank you and endorsement is much appreciated.

 ![](https://s11.gifyu.com/images/Sgd38.jpg)